 Promotion to associate professor with tenure

-Excellence in both teaching and scholarship is required for tenure in the Economics Department.
+Excellence in teaching and scholarship is required for tenure in the Economics Department.

 The candidate will have taught classes at all levels of the curriculum.
 This includes both classroom settings and seminars.
-Assessment of the quality of teaching will be based on letters from students and course/seminar materials such as syllabi or reading lists.
+The Department will assess the quality of teaching based on letters from students and course/seminar materials such as syllabi or reading lists.
 Evidence of curricular and/or pedagogical innovation, intellectual depth, analytical rigor, and accessibility of subject matter will be highly valued.

 Service to the Department and the College is expected.
-Assessment of the candidate’s service will be based on letters from members of the College community within and outside the Department.
-Evidence of engagement with and contribution to the College community will be considered.
+The Department will assess the candidate’s service based on letters from members of the College community within and outside the Department.
+The Department will consider evidence of engagement with and contribution to the College community.